Disco: 2000s resurgence

 In the early 2000s, an updated genre of disco called "nu-disco" began breaking into the mainstream.
 A few examples like Daft Punk's "One More Time" and Kylie Minogue's "Love at First Sight" and "Can't Get You Out of My Head" became club favorites and commercial successes.
 Several nu-disco songs were crossovers with funky house, such as Spiller's "Groovejet (If This Ain't Love)" and Modjo's "Lady (Hear Me Tonight)", both songs sampling older disco songs and both reaching number one on the UK Singles Chart in 2000.
 Robbie Williams's disco single "Rock DJ" was the UK's fourth best-selling single the same year.
-Jamiroquai´s song "Little L" and "Murder on the Dancefloor" by Sophie Ellis-Bextor were hits on 2001 too.
-Rock band Manic Street Preachers released a disco song, "Miss Europa Disco Dancer", in 2001.
+Jamiroquai's song "Little L" and "Murder on the Dancefloor" by Sophie Ellis-Bextor were hits in 2001.
+Rock band Manic Street Preachers released a disco song, "Miss Europa Disco Dancer", in the same year.
 The song's disco influence, which appears on Know Your Enemy, was described as being "much-discussed".
-In 2005, Madonna immersed herself in the disco music of the 1970s, and released her album Confessions on a Dance Floor to rave reviews.
-In addition, her song "Hung Up" became a major club staple, and sampled ABBA's 1979 song "Gimme!
+In 2005, Madonna immersed herself in the disco music of the 1970s and released her album Confessions on a Dance Floor to rave reviews.
+One of the singles from the album, "Hung Up", which samples ABBA's 1979 song "Gimme!
 Gimme!
 Gimme!
-(A Man After Midnight)".
-In addition to her disco-influenced attire to award shows and interviews, her Confessions Tour also incorporated various elements of the 1970s, such as disco balls, a mirrored stage design, and the roller derby.
-In 2006, Jessica Simpson released her album A Public Affair inspired on disco and 1980s Music.
-The first single of the album A Public Affair was reviewed as a disco-dancing competition influenced by Madonna's early works.
+(A Man After Midnight)", became a major club staple.
+In addition to Madonna's disco-influenced attire to award shows and interviews, her Confessions Tour incorporated various elements of the 1970s, such as disco balls, a mirrored stage design, and the roller derby.
+In 2006, Jessica Simpson released her album A Public Affair inspired by disco and the 1980s music.
+The first single of the album, "A Public Affair", was reviewed as a disco-dancing competition influenced by Madonna's early works.
 The video of the song was filmed on a skating rink and features a line dance of hands.

 The success of the "nu-disco" revival of the early 2000s was described by music critic Tom Ewing as more interpersonal than the pop music of the 1990s: "The revival of disco within pop put a spotlight on something that had gone missing over the 90s: a sense of music not just for dancing, but for dancing with someone.
 Disco was a music of mutual attraction: cruising, flirtation, negotiation.
 Its dancefloor is a space for immediate pleasure, but also for promises kept and otherwise.
 It's a place where things start, but their resolution, let alone their meaning, is never clear.
-All of 2000s great disco number ones explore how to play this hand.
+All of 2000's great disco number ones explore how to play this hand.
 Madison Avenue look to impose their will upon it, to set terms and roles.
 Spiller is less rigid.
 'Groovejet' accepts the night's changeability, happily sells out certainty for an amused smile and a few great one-liners."